wheel-sh/wheel-agent/README.md

 ---

-The Wheel GitOps Agent enables the synchronization of structured configurations of app environments in Git to an OpenShift cluster.
-The basic idea is to combine a resource template (be it an OpenShift template or a helmet chart) with its parameters to describe the desired state of a namespace.
-Wheel provides a clear structure of how this configuration is stored in the Git.
-The  Agent reacts to changes in the Git repository or cluster.
+The Wheel GitOps Agent enables the administration of Kubernetes Resources like Namespaces and its content through a Git repository.
+The main idea is to combine resource templates (be it an OpenShift template or a helmet chart) with its parameters to describe the desired state of a namespace in Git.
+Wheel establishes a clear structure for organizing the configurations of the desired cluster state.
+The agent reacts to changes in the cluster or in the Git repository.
+This provides a simple and traceable way to manage a cluster.

 The current Kubernetes target distribution is OpenShift/OKD, but it will also be possible later to run the agent on a standard Kubernetes cluster.

+The project is under strong development, whose maturity is pre-alpha.

 ---